 Have a go – they’re easy and delicious.
 This is a rather large recipe, but it can easily be halved.
 Having said that, they’re very moreish – so you have been warned!

-- Mixer with a dough attachment – (you could of course do this by hand, but it might be rather hard work)
+- Mixer with a dough attachment – (you could of course do this by hand, but it would be rather hard work)

 - large baking tray